alexghergh/python-tricks/README.md

 print(name, color, age, lang)       # prints alex blue 20 c
 ```

-**Note:** In the same manner, swapping 2 variables in python might the most elegant way out of all the languages:
+**Note:** In the same manner, swapping 2 variables in python might be the most elegant way out of all the languages:

 ```python
 x, y = 1, 2